hmike96/cks-study-guide/notes.md

    ```bash
    k create clusterrole --verb=delete --resource=deployments
    ```
-   6. Can not assign ClusterRoleBinding to a Role but can assigned ClusterRole a RoleBinding
+   6. Can not assign ClusterRoleBinding to a Role but a ClusterRole can be assigned through a RoleBinding
    7. Users in Kubernetes must have a certificate signed by Kubernetes CA with cert CN equal to the Users username in K8S.
    8. No way to remove a Kubernetes certificate; would have to do one of three things
       1. Remove all access via RBAC